 The Ethics & Technology Initiative aims to explore the ethical and social dimensions of technology in partnership with those shaping the development of technology.
 Stanford has a special responsibility to address these topics in light of its role as a seedbed of Silicon Valley, and the Center for Ethics in Society has long championed inquiry at the intersection of technology and human values.

 This initiative, led by Ethics Center Faculty Director Rob Reich and Program Manager Hilary Cohen, was inspired by the development of a new undergraduate course, Computers, Ethics, and Public Policy.
-The class, CS 181, will be co-taught in Winter Quarter 2019 by Political Science Professors Reich and Jeremy Weinstein, and Computer Science Professor Mehran Sahami.
+The class, CS 181, debuted in 2019 and will be co-taught again in Winter Quarter 2020 by Political Science Professors Reich and Jeremy Weinstein, and Computer Science Professor Mehran Sahami.
 Driven by the course’s launch, we hope to bring similar conversations to the technology sector more broadly, including to entrepreneurs, investors, product designers, engineers and others.

-Throughout the 2018-19 academic year, we will pilot a series of dynamic learning experiences at the intersection of ethics and technology, with the hope of figuring out how to best serve and partner with a diverse set of actors across Silicon Valley for the long term.
-We will begin by experimenting with tailored offerings for the following groups:
+Throughout the 2018-19 academic year, we piloted a series of dynamic learning experiences at the intersection of ethics and technology, with the hope of figuring out how to best serve and partner with a diverse set of actors across Silicon Valley for the long term.
+We began by experimenting with tailored offerings for the following groups:

 - Employees at leading tech companies from a variety of teams and levels of seniority